markwise/react-create-form/README.md

 ### form.willSubmit

-Type: Boolean

-Default: If there are no fields to validate, the default is true, otherwise false.

 A boolean value indicating whether a form is valid or invalid.
 This is typically used to disable/enable a submit button.
+If there are no fields to validate, the default is true, otherwise false.

 ```javascript
 let {form} = this.props